Can we minimize the risk of sudden cardiac deaths?

 In young athletes, sudden cardiac death during competition has been attributed to various congenital cardiac disorders.
-Hypertrophic cardiomyopathy, a muscular disorder of the heart characterized by left ventricular enlargement, remains to be the most common cause, responsible for approximately 33 percent of these deaths.
+Hypertrophic cardiomyopathy, a muscular disorder of the heart characterized by left ventricular enlargement, remains the most common cause, responsible for approximately 33 percent of these deaths.
 An undiagnosed anomaly of the coronary arteries comes in second.

-The RACER study looked into an older population of endurance athletes; according to this study, the most common cause of sudden cardiac death in endurance athletes remains to be hypertrophic cardiomyopathy, similar to that seen in the younger population.
+The RACER study looked into an older population of endurance athletes; according to this study, the most common cause of sudden cardiac death in endurance athletes is hypertrophic cardiomyopathy, similar to that seen in the younger population.
 Other cardiac causes include arrhythmias, which are seen approximately five times more in endurance athletes training for long-distance events.
 Other studies point to existing coronary artery disease as the most common underlying condition responsible for sports-related sudden cardiac death, which has been previously reported to occur in as much as 80 percent of patients.

 Identifying Athletes at Risk